 By contrast, Gill’s variation on the theme is characterised by a kind of sinister frivolity, which reminds me of something, I don’t know, maybe a cartoon villain in a blonde wig, chomping on a fat cigar… it seems to tell a story that only happened later.
 Jimmy Savile was five years old when the building was opened.
 His key to the castle would be music; children deprived of protection would be his prize.
 Before his time was over, the BBC would become notorious for reporting on an event before it happened.
 In his Broadcasting House sculptures, we might say that Eric Gill somehow achieved the same feat.

 Like Savile, Gill seems to enjoy flirting with confession, lifting the mask teasingly, toying with exposure.
-The occult practice of hiding in plain sight gives the sociopathic artist a sexual excitement.
+The occult practice of hiding in plain sight gives the sociopathic artist a sexual thrill.

 It’s called ‘The Sower’.

 Once you see it, you can’t unsee it — Gill’s foreshadowing of the growth of a sick culture which ate the institution out from inside, turning it into a leering parody of all it was supposed to stand for.